Our Story

 In 2006, I founded Thibault Van Renne.

 The proposition was simple, and it has not changed: every carpet we make is hand-knotted, on a vertical loom, by master weavers.
-We use natural fibres only — wool from the Himalayas, silk from the silkworm, nettle from Nepal.
-We do not use synthetics.
-We do not machine-tuft.
-We do not finish in factories.
+We work almost entirely in natural fibres: hand-spun wool, mulberry silk, nettle from Nepal.
+Our hand-knotted carpets are never tufted, and they are never finished in factories.

 Our hand-knotted carpets come from four regions, each chosen for what it does best.

-• Pakistan & Afghanistan — for our carpets in Afghan Ghazni wool, with the natural shading the Persian tradition calls abrash: subtle variations of the same hue within a single piece, prized for the character they bring.
+- Pakistan and Afghanistan: for our carpets in Afghan Ghazni wool, with the natural shading the Persian tradition calls abrash (subtle variations of the same hue within a single piece, prized for the character they bring).
 The weaving is done on looms in Afghanistan; the finishing happens in Pakistan.

 The geography moves with the design.
 The standard does not.